Commerce Exam > Commerce Notes > Economics Class 11 > Chapter Notes - Theory Of Demand (Theory of Consumer Behaviour)

 Movement Along the Demand Curve (Change in Quantity Demanded)

-• When quantity demanded of a commodity change due to a change in its price, keeping other factors constant, it is known as change in quantity demanded.
+• When quantity demanded of a commodity changes due to a change in its price, keeping other factors constant, it is known as a change in quantity demanded.
 It is graphically expressed as a movement along the same demand curve.
 There can be either a downward movement or an upward movement along the same demand curve.
 Let us understand the movement along the demand curve.
 OQ quantity is demanded at a price of OP.
 Change is price leads to an upward or downward movement along the same demand curve.Theory Of Demand (Theory of Consumer Behaviour) Class 12 Economics

 • Upward movement: When price rises to OP2, quantity demanded falls to OQ2 leading to an upward movement from A to C along the same demand curve DD.